 It is important to hire a knowledgeable criminal defense attorney who can help you achieve the best possible outcome for your charge.
-Contact us at (850) 681-7777 for a consultation.
+Contact us at (850) 681-7777 for a free consultation.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.